-Here are a couple of mulled wine recipes you can try out.
+Here are four mulled wine recipes you can try out.
 Remember, there are so many versions of this warmed wine, it may take a few tries and tweaks to make it just the way you like.
-It’s a good thing it’s pretty simple to make.

 1. Swedish Glögg Recipe

 This Swedish Glögg recipe comes from Katarina Bonde (a true Swede) and co-owner of West Wines in Sonoma Valley, California.
 She makes and serves her Glögg every holiday season at the winery’s tasting room.